bjoern-sellnau/vaccine/README.md

 ------------------

 Vaccine comes in different variations.
 Each one suits a different need.
+The full version (but without the loader) is only ~50 lines of code, and other versions are even less.

 ### vaccine_minimal.js ###

-Vaccine is extremely simple.
-The full version is ~50 lines, with other versions that are even fewer.

 The minimal vaccine (17 lines of code) is just a global vaccine object with three methods: